alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

 3. Claude scores the quality (0-10) with reasoning
 4. Scores stored in Snowflake for tracking

-**Note:** Each LLM evaluation makes an API call to Claude, which incurs costs.
+**Note:** Each evaluation makes an API call to Claude, which incurs costs.
 Use judiciously.

 ### 🗄️ Choosing Your Table Mode